Anjali2192/python_learning/README.md

   * Validates dimensions to ensure matrices can be added
   * Outputs the resulting matrix in a clean format

+## Project 3: Frequency of character🈚

+  The frequency.py script is a program that count the frequency of each character in a string using a dictionary.

+### Features🪶

+  * creates a dictionary making each unique string a key
+  * User input validation
+  * Counts frequency of each string

 ## How to Run🚀

   1. Clone this repository